 Under extenuating circumstances, including illness, accident or similar medical emergency or other hardship, students have the option of either requesting an incomplete grade in one or more courses, or withdrawing from the university.
 In both cases, students must follow the rules listed in sections of the catalog regarding these policies.

 Log in to MyNEVADA to check your grades.

 Go to the transcripts page on Academic Central and follow the prompts.
 Please allow 5-7 business days for the transcript to be sent.
 For and expedited transcript fill out the form and bring it to the Cashiers office for processing.

-If the class is full keep checking it in MyNEVADA for a space to open up.
+If the class is full keep checking it in MyNEVADA for a space to open up, and if the class has a wait list option you can add yourself to the wait list.
 If MyNEVADA is saying you don't meet the pre-requisites for the course and you have not taken the pre-requisite class please contact the department offering the class if you have been told to take the class by an advisor.
 If you have taken the pre-requisite and have received credit please contact Admissions and Records for further assistance.